YunoHost-Apps/stash_ynh/doc/DESCRIPTION.md

-Stash is a self-hosted webapp written in Go which organizes and serves yourvideos.
+Stash is a self-hosted webapp written in Go which organizes and serves your videos.

 ### Features